shikon/shikon.github.io/_posts/2021-01-02-a-pcb-design.md

 ## Is all hope lost?

 Do I have to settle with the regular boost topology?
 I guess.
 It is very simple and I like simple things, as even the simple things can turn out to be difficult.
 So Keep It Simple Stupid (KISS).
 The main element in boost converters is the inductor, there are typically 2 versions.
-The non-isolated ([Jan Rychter](https://jan.rychter.com/high-voltage-power-supply-for-nixie-tube-projects)) and isolated version ([0x7d](https://0x7d.com/2017/nixie-tube-clock/#Custom_Power_Supply)).
+The non-isolated ([see Jan Rychter](https://jan.rychter.com/high-voltage-power-supply-for-nixie-tube-projects)) and isolated version ([0x7d](https://0x7d.com/2017/nixie-tube-clock/#Custom_Power_Supply)).
 The isolated version uses an transformer and doing this has many advantages.
-It separates the input circuit and output circuit, however the ground is still common.
+It separates the input circuit and output circuit, however note that the ground is still common.
 But the intrinsic gain transformers can have is much more interesting for me.
-Since the power in these converter is going to be below 20 W and that doesn't really require galvanic isolation.
+Since the power in these converter is going to be below 20 W. Those don't really require galvanic isolation.
 The intrinsic gain relaxes various design parameters.
 The gain of the DC-DC converter is relaxed.
 Stepping up 12 V to 180 V requires a gain of 15 and this means in CCM mode requires a duty cycle of ~93%.
 This raises a few issues, boost controllers have a minimum on/off time, a minimum frequency and a maximum duty cycle.
+Lets have a look into this.

+# Math?!

+Well yeah to do some good engineering, math always plays game.